kartikay3813/kartikay3813/README.md

 - 👋 Hi, I’m @kartikay3813
 - 👀 I’m interested in ...
 Travelling
-- 🌱 I’m currently learning ...scala language
+- 🌱 I’m currently learning ...Dev0ps
 - 💞️ I’m looking to collaborate on ...Multinational company
 - 📫 How to reach me ...9758958297